Francescod102/computer-vision-rock-paper-scissors/README.md

 Make sure you push the model and labels to your GitHub repository after committing.
 --explian what you did when you trained the model :from the "Tensorflow" tab in Teachable-Machine.
 The model should be named keras_model.h5 and the text file containing the labels should be named labels.txt.
 The files you are downloading contain the structure and the parameters of a deep learning model.
 They are not files that can be run, and they do not contain anything readable if you look inside.
-Later, you will load them into your Python application in the next milestone.<how you went about it>
+Later, you will load them into your Python application in the next milestone.use model trasferflow computer and user can play the game through camera.
---created a githiub repo so i can track my work throuhgout the project <name of repo>
+--created a githiub repo so i can track my work throuhgout the project computer-vision-rock-paper-scissors.
 -- published the changes to github

 # Milestone 4